lab1092/blender-manual_ja/manual/lighting/lamps/sun/sky_and_atmosphere.rst

 Here are its specific controls:

-:guilabel:`Blending`
+Blending

-- The first drop-down list shows you a menu of various mix methods.
-The one selected will be used to blend the sky and sun with the background defined in the :guilabel:`World` settings.
+   The first drop-down list shows you a menu of various mix methods.
+   The one selected will be used to blend the sky and sun with the background defined in the *World* settings.
    The mixing methods are the same as described e.g. in the :doc:`Mix Compositing Node </composite_nodes/types/color#mix_node>` page.

-- :guilabel:`Factor`
+   Factor
       Controls how much the sky and sun effect is applied to the World background.

 Color space
    These buttons allows you to select which color space the effect uses, with the following choices:

-   - :guilabel:`CIE`
+   - CIE
-   - :guilabel:`REC709`
+   - REC709
-   - :guilabel:`SMPTE`
+   - SMPTE
-   - :guilabel:`Exposure`
+   - Exposure

    This numeric field allows you to modify the exposure of the rendered Sky and Sun (``0.0`` for no correction).

-:guilabel:`Horizon`

-- :guilabel:`Brightness`
+Horizon
+   Brightness
       Controls brightness of colors at the horizon.
-Its value should be in the range ``0.0`` to ``10.0``; values near zero means no horizontal brightness, and large values for this parameter increase horizon brightness.
+Its value should be in the range ``0.0`` to ``10.0``;
+      values near zero means no horizontal brightness, and large values for this parameter increase horizon brightness.
       See examples below.

-- :guilabel:`Spread`
+   Spread
       Controls spread of light at the horizon.
-Its value should be in the range ``0.0`` to ``10.0``; values low in the range result in less spread of light at horizon, and values high in the range result in horizon light spread in through all the sky.
+Its value should be in the range ``0.0`` to ``10.0``;
+      values low in the range result in less spread of light at horizon, and values high in the range result in horizon light spread in through all the sky.

-:guilabel:`Sun`

-- :guilabel:`Brightness`
+Sun
+   Brightness
       Controls the sun brightness.
-Its value should be in the range ``0.0`` to ``10.0``; with low values the sky has no sun and with high values the sky only has sun.
+Its value should be in the range ``0.0`` to ``10.0``;
+      with low values the sky has no sun and with high values the sky only has sun.

-- :guilabel:`Size`
+   Size
       Controls the size of sun.
 Its values should be in the range ``0.0`` to ``10.0``, but note that low values result in large sun size, and high values result in small sun size.
-Note that the overall brightness of the sun remains constant (set by :guilabel:`Brightness`), so the larger the sun (the smaller :guilabel:`Size`), the more it "vanishes" in the sky, and *vice versa*.
+      Note that the overall brightness of the sun remains constant (set by *Brightness*), so the larger the sun (the smaller *Size*), the more it "vanishes" in the sky, and *vice versa*.

-- :guilabel:`Back Light`
+   Back Light
       For "Back Scatter Light", result on sun's color, high values result in more light around the sun.
       Its values range is ``-1.0`` to ``1.0``.
 Negative values result in less light around sun.

 Atmosphere
 ==========

 Atmosphere
    This button enables the atmosphere settings.
    It will not modify the background, but it tries to simulate the effects of an atmosphere: scattering of the sunlight in the atmosphere, its attenuation, ...

-:guilabel:`Intensity`

-- :guilabel:`Sun`
+Intensity
+   Sun
       Sets sun intensity.
 Its values are in range ``0.0`` to ``10.0``.
 High values result in  bluer light on far objects.

-- :guilabel:`Distance`
+   Distance
       This factor is used to convert Blender units into an understandable unit for atmosphere effect, it starts from ``0`` and high values result in more yellow light in the scene.

-:guilabel:`Scattering`

-- :guilabel:`Inscattering`
+Scattering
+   Inscattering
       This factor can be used to decrease the effect of light inscattered into atmosphere between the camera and objects in the scene.
 This value should be ``1.0`` but can be changed to create some nice, but not realistic, images.

-- :guilabel:`Extinction`
+   Extinction
       This factor can be use to decrease the effect of extinction light from objects in the scene.
-Like :guilabel:`Inscattering` factor, this parameter should be ``1.0`` but you can change it; low values result in less light extinction.
+      Like *Inscattering* factor, this parameter should be ``1.0`` but you can change it;
+      low values result in less light extinction.
 Its value is in the range ``0.0`` to ``1.0``.

 Examples